 MEASURE FUND PERFORMANCE

-In general, a fund’s total returns are expressed by its net asset value (NAV) over periods of 1, 3, 5, 10, 15 or since inception.
+In general, a fund’s total returns are expressed by its net asset value (NAV) over periods of 1, 3, 5, 10 or 15 years, or since the fund's inception.
 The NAV is a daily calculation of the fund’s market value, minus its operating costs, divided by the current number of issued shares.

 (You can find these ratings online by searching for the fund name or its symbol.
 For example, the symbol for the Vanguard Capital Opportunity Fund is VHCOX.)